Forricide/still-feel-alive/Chapter 2.md

 "Don't bother, man.
 Ain't got shit, look at them."

 It is cold.

 January is never the most pleasant climate, but today has been particularly bad.
-Almost like the world is trying to punish her.
+Almost like the world is trying to torment her.
 Further, that is.

 "I am cold."